BIBLE PASSAGE:

 not try to be “preachy”.
 We shouldn’t start quoting a lot of the

-scriptures, which could have little meaning to lost people.
-More
+scriptures, because they could have little meaning to lost people.

-are.
-In fact, it is important for others to understand that we
+It is important for others to understand that we don’t consider ourselves

 Not that I have already obtained all this, or have already